|

 For the purpose of this byelaw “dredge” means 5 suction dredge or any type of towed dredge.

-Cockle fishery –
+Cockle fishery – Construction of fishing

-No person shall, without the written consent of the Committee, operate any instrument of fishing gear for the purpose of taking, riddling, sorting or grading cockles unless all surfaces acting to retain the catch
+for the purpose of taking, riddling, sorting or grading cockles unless all surfaces acting to retain the

-be constructed of parallel bars with an average space between bars of no less than 16 millimetres.
-This requirement shall not apply to pipes used to convey water or catch between the seabed and any fishing
+catch be constructed of parallel bars with an average space between bars of no less than 16 millimetres.
+This

-grading cockles that will return undersized cockles to the sea with the minimum of damage.
+that will return undersized cockles to the sea with the minimum of damage.
+Such riddle shall be of a minimum

-Such riddle shall be of a minimum length of 1.75 metres and shall be designed and operated such that the retained cockles
+length of 1.75 metres and shall be designed and operated such that the retained cockles shall be in contact with the riddle

+for its full length.
 The Committee will give written consent for a specified area and specified period of time to all applicants to permit

 the use of instruments or fishing gear and removal of cockles otherwise prohibited by this byelaw where the Committee is satisfied

 that the quality of a bed would be enhanced by the removal of cockles.
-This would
+This would allow the thinning of

-allow the thinning of over-populated stock, removal and thinning of cockles that have not shown good growth or removal for
+over-populated stock, removal and thinning of cockles that have not shown good growth or removal for the purposes of relaying.
+No person shall, without the written consent of the Committee, remove from the fishery cockles of

-by weight, of a representative sample, will pass through a space 16mm in width.
-A representative sample will consist of no
+which more than 10% by weight, of a representative sample, will pass through a space 16mm in width.
+A representative sample

-less than 200 kilogrammes of cockles.
-Small cockles rejected as a result of the requirements of this byelaw shall be returned
+will consist of no less than 200 kilogrammes of cockles.
+Small cockles rejected as a result of the requirements of this byelaw

-immediately to the sea.
+shall be returned immediately to the sea.

 |